29 May Infographic: Questions to Ask Ourselves

 Based on an article published in Aptitus magazine (Peru) on September 10, 2014

-Please read the following suggested questions and, if they interest you, think about your answers.
-Then, if I still have your interest, please write down the goals that come up as a result of the questions you answered, keeping in mind that writing your goals is key to making them real and more tangible, close, and personal.
+Please read the following suggested questions and, if they draw your interest, think about your answers.
+Then, if I still have your interest, please write down the goals that come up as a result of the questions you answered, keeping in mind that writing your goals is key to making them real and more tangible, close and personal.

-These questions also function as a record of what you think and feel today, what you intend to achieve tomorrow and, above all, how you advance in the process: there is nothing more rewarding than reading our goals from years past and finding that what we defined as goals in the past are being achieved.
-For that to happen, you must state them clearly, carry out the necessary steps, and make an effort to bring them about.
+These questions also serve to keep a record of what you think and feel today, what you intend to achieve tomorrow and, above all, how you advance in the process: there is nothing more rewarding than reading our goals from years past and finding that what we defined as a goal in the past is being achieved.
+For that to happen, you must state them clearly, carry out the necessary steps and make an effort to bring them about.

-I know it sounds toilsome, complicated, and even boring, but I encourage you to think about what you want to achieve.
+I know it sounds painstaking, complicated and even boring, but I encourage you to think about what you want to achieve.
 If you have already done so before, try again.
 Come on, persevere, I will be with you during the process.

 To make this exercise easier, let’s start at the end:

 Please imagine a very joyous family moment, maybe a celebration, a very pleasant and special moment.
 Place it five years into the future.
 Now think: What would that happy moment surrounded by your loved ones be like?
 Who would be present?
 Where are you celebrating?
 What is happening?
-What is each person doing?
-How do you see others are feeling?
+What is each one doing?
+How do you see others feeling?
 Why do you think everyone has those big smiles of satisfaction?
 How do you feel?
 Do you like that feeling?
-Are you moved?
+Do you feel excited?

 To finish, the last questions: What price am I willing to pay?
 As we know, everything comes with a price.
-But, before the price and the effort of reaching your goals discourage you, it is worthwhile to ask yourself and write down: How determined am I to achieve my goals?
+But before the price and the effort of reaching your goals discourage you, it is worthwhile to ask yourself and write: How determined am I to achieve my goals?
 How much do you truly want to reach them?

-If you were patient enough to answer these questions and if you made the effort to write the answers, let me tell you that you are well on your way to making those visions of success and great professional and personal satisfaction come true.
+If you were already patient enough to answer these questions and if you already made the effort of writing the answers, let me tell you that you are well on your way to making those visions of success and great professional and personal satisfaction come true.
 I congratulate you in advance.
 You have already taken the first step, the hardest and most important one!